Hawaii is the ideal destination for adventure travelers and nature lovers alike.

-The Big Island was formed through the eruption of five separate volcanoes, two of which are still active.
+The Big Island was formed by five separate volcanoes, two of which are still active.
 Kilauea, in particular, has erupted continuously for the last 30 years.

-There are more than 150 miles worth of pathes in the park that are open to daring hikers.
+There are more than 150 miles worth of paths in the park that are open to daring hikers.

 This story was brought to you in partnership with Luxury Retreats.

 LC is an ex-expat who is currently re-exploring her home country of Australia.
 Follow her adventures at home and abroad via her blog Birdgehls, where she writes about travel, expat life, gushes on about various animals and bemoans her often futile attempts to go completely green.
 Or, you can look her up on Facebook.

 - World Nomads for travel insurance.

 - Rail Europe for train passes.

 Thursday 20th of April 2017

 The five must-do adventures while in Hawaii.
 Nice post!
 Thank you for sharing it to everyone!